rsr-at-mindtwin/wisdom/README.md

 31. Situations where you are going to be someone's learning experience will almost never have a positive outcome.
 [17]
 32. Almost all situational problems in life are easy to address if your terminal goals are clear .[18]
 33. When growth stops, even in the absence of decline, everything becomes a zero-sum.
 [22]
+34. Everything you need to know about a person's preferences are on display in their past choices (revealed preferences).

 ## adjacent: